Local and local-to-global Principles for zero-cycles on geometrically Kummer $K3$ surfaces: Explicit local structure

 \begin{rem} If $A$ is an abelian surface over a $p$-adic field with good ordinary reduction it follows by \cite[Remark 6.5]{LazdaSkorobogatov} that the associated Kummer surface $X=\Kum(A)$ has also ordinary reduction in the sense of Bloch and Kato (\cite{BlochKato86}). \end{rem}

-\begin{rem} \autoref{unramified1} can be extended to an arbitrary geometrically split Kummer $K3$ surface $X$ over an unramified extension $k$ of $\Q_p$ for $p>2$ as follows.
-Suppose there is a finite unramified extension $K/k$ over which there is an isomorphism $X_K\simeq\Kum(A)$ for some abelian surface $A$ over $K$.
+\begin{rem} \autoref{unramified1} can be extended to more general geometrically split Kummer $K3$ surfaces $X$ over an unramified extension $k$ of $\Q_p$ for $p>2$.
+Namely, suppose there is a finite unramified extension $K/k$ over which there is an isomorphism $X_K\simeq\Kum(A)$ for some abelian surface $A$ over $K$.
 Suppose $E_1\times E_2\xrightarrow{\phi}A$ is an isogeny and that the residue characteristic $p$ is coprime to $2[K:k]\deg(\phi)$.
 Since $p\nmid 2\deg(\phi)$, we obtain a surjection

 Let $N_{K/k}: \CH_0(X_K)\to \CH_0(X),$ $ \res_{K/k}:\CH_0(X)\to\CH_0(X_K)$ be respectively the pushforward and pullback maps induced by the projection $\pi_{K/k}: X_K\to X$.
 Since the composition $N_{K/k}\res_{K/k}=[K:k]$, which is coprime to $p$, it follows that the induced homomorphism $A_0(X_K)/p\xrightarrow{N_{K/k}}A_0(X)/p$ of $\F_p$-vector spaces is surjective.
 If we additionally assume that the abelian surface $E_1\times E_2$ has good ordinary or almost ordinary reduction, then once again we can conclude that the group $A_0(X)$ is $p$-divisible by composing the two surjections. \end{rem}